 What mission agency are you going with and why?
 We are serving with ABWE, the Association of Baptists for World Evangelism.
 Our reasoning is pretty simple: This is the avenue we feel the Lord leading us to the field!
 He has confirmed this through His word, people, and His Spirit.

 How did you hear about this ministry?
-While serving on a short term mission trip in Ghana, we heard that ABWE was looking for orphanage directors.
+While serving on a short term mission trip in Ghana, we heard about an opportunity to serve in Togo.
 Through several situations/circumstances in our lives, we knew God was leading us in this direction.
-We aren’t entirely sure how this ministry will play out, but our hearts are to serve in children’s ministry, particularly with those kids who are most vulnerable, and we are anticipating the Lord to do great things!
+We met with a Togolese pastor who expressed the need for children’s ministry training in churches.

 How do you receive support?
 Through ministry partners.
 Partners (whether churches or individuals) can give monthly, quarterly, or annually to partner with us.
 We believe that all of our financial support comes from God as He leads others to give and join our partnership team.
 We hope people never feel pressured to give financially, though!
 Prayer support is even more critical than financial support.